Infineon/mtb-example-ml-deepcraft-deploy-ready-model/README.md

 See the kit user guide to ensure that the board is configured correctly.

 **Figure 1.
-SHIELD_XENSIV_A sensor shield connecting with CY8CKIT-062S2-43012**
+SHIELD_XENSIV_A sensor shield connecting with CY8CKIT-062S2-43012 kit**

 <img src="images/shield_xensiv_a.png">

-> **Note:** Ensure the J10 header is connected to a jumper between J10.2 and J10.3 pins on SHIELD_XENSIV_A to supply 3.3 V to the microphones.
+> **Note:** Ensure the J10 header is connected to a jumper between J10.2 and J10.3 pins on SHIELD_XENSIV_A shield to supply 3.3 V to the microphones.

 ## Software setup

 See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.

-Install [DEEPCRAFT&trade; Studio](https://developer.imagimob.com/) if it is not already installed.
+- Install [DEEPCRAFT&trade; Studio](https://developer.imagimob.com/) if it is not already installed

-Install a terminal emulator if you don't have one.
-Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).
+- Install a terminal emulator if you do not have one.
+Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html)

 This example requires no additional software or tools.